amirmohideen/Quest2Specs/README.md

 the grip curls the rest of the fingers into a fist.

 **5. The tricky part — lining up two separate "worlds."** The Quest and the Spectacles each track space independently; they have no shared sense of where "here" is.
-That's what the joystick-click calibration step does: it tells the system "the controller is right here, and I'm looking this way," and from that single moment on, the hand's movement in your Spectacles is mapped to match your controller's real, physical movement — even though the two devices never actually talk about a shared coordinate system beyond that one handshake.
+So the two worlds get lined up at the moment you click the joystick, using a fixed offset (configurable in the `ControllerHandDriver` script): the Lens takes the direction you're currently looking, applies that offset from your Spectacles' position, and places the hand model at the resulting spot.
+At the same time, the hand model's forward is set to match whichever direction the controller is pointing.
+From that single handshake on, every movement of the controller is applied 1:1 to the hand — even though the two devices never share a coordinate system beyond that moment.

 Everything else — pinch-to-select UI, poke-to-press buttons, and in-air drawing — is built on top of this same live hand data, the same way Spectacles' own native hand tracking would drive